samuelfchen/rda-1/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-"Recursive Delimited Array" and "RDA" are trademarks of [Foldda Pty Ltd](https://foldda.com) of Australia.
+"Recursive Delimited Array" and "RDA" are trademarks of [Foldda Pty Ltd](https://foldda.com) - an Australia software company.